 Many people ask “But how many days in Luxembourg?” and my answer is that you need at least 3-4 days to see the whole country.
-If you plan to see Luxembourg in one day then I would certainly recommend only spending this time in Luxembourg sightseeing, the capital Luxembourg City.
+If you plan to see Luxembourg in one day then I would certainly recommend only spending this time in Luxembourg, sightseeing the capital Luxembourg City.

 About Luxembourg